ove/ove-apps/packages/ove-app-networks/README.md

 }
 ```

 The `jsonURL` property should be replaced with with `gexfURL` property depending on the format in which the dataset is specified.
+Optionally, a `url` property can be set instead of the `jsonURL` and `gexfURL` properties.
+Based on its extension, it will be used to set either of the `jsonURL` and `gexfURL` properties.
+If it had no extension at all, it will be ignored.

 Information on all available `settings` can be found in [Sigma documentation](https://github.com/jacomyal/sigma.js/wiki/Settings).
 The `renderer` property is optional and defaults to `webgl`.

 If the content is available on a [Neo4j](https://neo4j.com/docs) database the state of this app needs to have a format similar to: